Skip to main contentSkip to navigation

 Controller Death (Board Repair Required)

 No PCIe link training occurs.
-PC-3000 Portable III reports "no device detected."
 The drive may draw abnormal current, or the controller IC runs hot at idle (visible on FLIR before applying full operating power).
 Common causes: PMIC failure from thermal stress, shorted decoupling capacitors, or ESD damage.
-Board-level microsoldering must restore electrical function before firmware recovery can begin.
+Board-level microsoldering must restore electrical function before the drive presents on the PCIe bus again.
 NVMe board repair: $600–$900.

 IG5236 Thermal Stress: Gen4 Heat in Budget Enclosures